 A natural response to the foregoing would be “All right, that’s what you think – how do the nativists answer it?”

 They don’t.
-I have been exposing the fallacies of linguistic nativism in print for thirty-odd years now, but Chomsky, Pinker, and their followers have scarcely ever publicly alluded to my critique – Pinker never has, so far as I know.
+I have been exposing the fallacies of linguistic nativism in print for forty-odd years now, but Chomsky, Pinker, and their followers have scarcely ever publicly alluded to my critique – Pinker never has, so far as I know.
 (This is a point identified as remarkable by Paul Postal of New York University, in the foreword he contributed to my book.)

 Suren Naicker quotes Pinker as writing in 2004 that he had never found time to read my book in the seven years since its first edition appeared, because he was too busy with new books of his own!
 (See footnote 12, pp. 44–5, of Naicker’s Witwatersrand MA thesis, 2007.)
 I wonder how one squares this statement by Pinker with the fact that, in a book he published in 1999, he included his own take on a very specific argument original to my book, though without mentioning me or my book by name.
 (I discuss this episode on p.
 128 of my 2005 edition.)